-(g) Repayment Through Financial Aid.
+(g)(A) Repayment Through Financial Aid.
 It is the policy of Portland State University to use any financial aid, including but not limited to, Stafford, SLS or Perkins Loan Proceeds to pay in full all accounts receivable debts and other current term charges BEFORE releasing any remaining financial aid to the recipient.
+Students wishing to decline the automatic crediting of Title IV aid to prior terms' unpaid institutional charges or to current charges other than tuition and mandatory fees must communicate their declination in writing to the Accounts Receivable Department in the Office of Business Affairs no less than 21 days before the first day of classes for the new term.